 Very few cultural treasures from prehistory and classical antiquity survive to a degree that enables us to look back today and experience everyday moments and events that took place many centuries ago.
 The Roman city of Pompeii on the Bay of Naples is one of them, and its ruins provide a rare and legendary snapshot of Roman daily life.

 In AD 79 the volcano Vesuvius erupted and discharged explosive waves of volcanic ash and rock out over the Bay of Naples.
 The citizens of the towns of Pompeii and Herculaneum and the surrounding rural settlements became victims of the eruption, perceived as the end of the world.
 Snapshots of these flourishing towns and the victims, captured and frozen in terror as they fled from the scorching lava and ash, have – ever since the first excavations of the towns in 1592 and the scientific investigations initiated in the 18th century – attracted the world’s attention, and the ruins of the towns have since been visited by millions of tourists.

 The Roman rescue operation

-In Moesgaard Museum’s exhibition, visitors will be able to view exhibits from both Pompeii and Herculaneum that have never previously been shown outside Italy.
+In Moesgaard Museum’s exhibition, visitors are able to view artefacts from both Pompeii and Herculaneum that have never previously been shown outside Italy.

 Research into the two towns has produced new information that has revised our understanding of the towns and the disaster, including when the volcanic eruption took place, as well as its nature and the actual sequence of events.
 Recent investigations of those who died in Pompeii have yielded new, ground-breaking details of the town’s citizens, while similar research on Herculaneum’s dead has resulted in a revised interpretation of a heroic rescue operation launched by commander-in-chief Pliny the Elder, stationed at the Roman Naval base of Misenum on the opposite side of the Bay of Naples.